Skip to main content

 • Community organizations

-Ensure, too, that your higher education institution’s emergency action plan is fully integrated with existing community, regional and state plans to support a more cohesive response.
+Ensure, too, that your higher education institution’s EOP is fully integrated with existing community, regional, and state plans to support a more cohesive response.

 Assessing Potential Campus Threats